 - Disinfect surfaces that are touched often, such as toys and doorknobs, especially if someone is sick.

 And remember, enterovirus is different than the flu!
 Make sure all children age 6 months and older be vaccinated against influenza at the earliest possible time.

-For more information on how to protect your children, view the Enterovirus D68 infographic from the Centers for Disease Control.
+For more information on how to protect your children, view the Enterovirus D68 (PDF) infographic from the Centers for Disease Control.